bradvin/social-share-urls/README.md

     * [StackOverflow: Link to chat whatsapp desktop](https://stackoverflow.com/a/48760909/2430549)
     * [StackOverflow: Sending message through WhatsApp](https://stackoverflow.com/q/15462874/2430549)
     * [StackOverflow: Send text to specific contact programmatically (whatsapp)](https://stackoverflow.com/q/19081654/2430549)
-* *Test Notes :* Official source indicates a URL different from above, using wa.me as a domain.
-But those URLs merely redirect to the URL up above, so I'll stick to using the actual, direct URL and saving the user an extra trip.
+* *Test Notes :* wa.me does not work unless a phone_number is supplied, so, for this reason, we are suggesting users use the api.whatsapp.com format.
 * *Test Results :* Functionality tested and verified by SocialShare Dev's in `2020`.

 ### <a name="tumblr" /> Tumblr